Julia Lopez (politician): Early life and education

-Political career
+Career

+Parliamentary aide

-Dockerill was a researcher in the parliamentary office of then-MP for Cities of London and Westminster, Mark Field.
+After university, Dockerill was a researcher in the parliamentary office of Mark Field, Conservative MP for Cities of London and Westminster.
 She became his chief of staff and co-authored two of his books Between the Crashes and The Best of Times.
-Dockerill has also worked as a ghostwriter.
+Dockerill has also worked as his ghostwriter.
 Whilst Dockerill was Field's parliamentary aide she was photographed in November 2016 carrying confidential notes on a Brexit-related meeting in Downing Street which indicated that the UK would not stay in the single market, and would not seek a transitional deal with the EU.

+Councillor (2014–2018)

 In the 2014 local council elections, Dockerill was elected a councillor for St Katharine's and Wapping Ward on Tower Hamlets London Borough Council.

-Parliamentary career
+Member of Parliament

-In government
+In government (2017–2024)

 At the snap 2017 general election, Dockerill was elected to Parliament as MP for Hornchurch and Upminster with 60.2% of the vote and a majority of 17,723.

 She voted against then Prime Minister Theresa May's Brexit withdrawal agreement in early 2019.
 In the indicative votes on 27 March, she voted against a referendum on a potential withdrawal agreement.
 In October, Lopez voted for Prime Minister Boris Johnson's Brexit withdrawal agreement.

 Lopez was re-elected as MP for Hornchurch and Upminster at the 2019 general election with an increased vote share of 65.8% and an increased majority of 23,308.

 A Parliamentary Secretary for the Cabinet Office from February 2020 to September 2021, Lopez was appointed Minister of State for Media and Data in the 2021 British cabinet reshuffle.

 On 6 July 2022, Lopez resigned from government, citing Boris Johnson's handling of the Chris Pincher scandal, in a joint statement with fellow Ministers Kemi Badenoch, Neil O'Brien, Lee Rowley and Alex Burghart.
-She then supported Kemi Badenoch in the July 2022 Conservative Party leadership election.
+She then supported Kemi Badenoch in the July–September 2022 Conservative Party leadership election.

-In September 2022, Prime Minister Liz Truss reappointed her to government as a Minister in the Department for Digital, Culture, Media and Sport.
+In September 2022, Prime Minister Liz Truss reappointed her to government as a Minister in the Department for Culture, Media and Sport.
 In October 2022, she was reappointed by Truss' successor as PM Rishi Sunak.

 In April 2023, it was announced that Lopez was to take maternity leave from her ministerial posts, under the terms of the Ministerial and other Maternity Allowances Act 2021, to be temporarily replaced by Sir John Whittingdale.